 Founder of El Sistema

 What’s Unique About Snow Pond Arts Academy?

-SPAA will be located on a 40 acre campus in Sidney, on Messalonskee Lake and will serve 400 students.
+SPAA is located on a 40 acre campus in Sidney, on Messalonskee Lake and serves 180 students.
 The picturesque setting provides an ideal environment for learning and has been the home of the internationally known New England Music Camp (NEMC) since 1937, as well as other arts programs under the umbrella organization, Snow Pond Center for the Arts (SPCA).
 Throughout this 80 year history, parents have consistently reported that NEMC positively changed their childrens’ lives.

 Snow Pond Arts Academy (SPAA) is founded on this strong foundation and will be a paramount part of this overall transforming learning community.
-SPAA will be dedicated to academic excellence, commitment to the arts, and leadership learning.
-The school will hire inspiring and experienced faculty and staff, including some of the best educators from our local colleges, who are dedicated to fostering an inclusive culture of mutual respect and support which sets the tone for academic excellence.
-Students and faculty will work together to develop a virtuous code of conduct.
-Students will be prepared to meet the 21st century demands, through this thoughtful attention to curriculum, culture, and civic responsibilities.
+SPAA is dedicated to academic excellence, commitment to the arts, and leadership learning.
+The school hires inspiring and experienced faculty and staff, including some of the best educators from our local colleges, who are dedicated to fostering an inclusive culture of mutual respect and support which sets the tone for academic excellence.
+Students and faculty work together to develop a virtuous code of conduct.
+Students are prepared to meet the 21st century demands, through this thoughtful attention to curriculum, culture, and civic responsibilities.

-The SPAA faculty will set high expectations from the beginning and promote complex thinking skills that each student will need over the course of their education.
+SPAA uses a unique blended learning model that incorporates the arts, academics and 21st century technology to support student learning.
+The SPAA faculty sets high expectations from the beginning and promotes complex thinking skills that each student will need over the course of their education.
 All are expected to meet Maine math and literacy standards and become self-reliant and self-directed learners.
 We know from experience that students will find this to be an engaging and enriching full day of arts and academics.

 Visible Leadership for Maine